Johan2021usa/Product-List-App/README.md

 # E-commerce-product-list
-With this E-commerce product list application you can create a list of products, verify the total price of your purchase as well as to delete the items from it.
+This app helps you to create a list of products; so that, you are able to add or remove products and calculate the total price of your purchase while you are in the store.
+- developer: Johan Lasso (Colombia)
+- Email: lassojairo@gmail.com

-Application features:
+#Application features:
-- Static application developed using HTML, JavaScript and Bootstrap.
+- Static application developed using HTML5, JavaScript and Bootstrap 5.3.
 - Objected oriented programming with JavaScript.
-- Date first version committed: 15-01-2023
+- Date first version committed: 15-01-2023.
-- developer: Johan Lasso (Colombia)
-- contact: lassojairo@gmail.com

 #Enjoy it :)